Gaza peace plan: September 2025 proposal and subsequent statements

-On October 8, in a Fox News interview, Trump said there was a "set of circumstances" that enabled the agreement, including Israeli and American strikes in Iran aimed at destroying the Islamic Republic's nuclear program.
+On October 8, in a Fox News interview, Trump said there was a "set of circumstances" that enabled the agreement, including Israeli and American strikes in Iran aimed at destroying its nuclear program.
 The immediate triggering event that reportedly caused Trump to force Israel to end the war was the Israeli attack on Doha, which violated Qatar's territorial integrity in a failed attempt to kill Hamas negotiators.
 European and Arab countries also strongly backed the proposal, with Arab countries having close commercial and diplomatic ties to Trump, more European countries promising to recognize Palestine as a state, and increasing global opinion criticising the Gaza genocide.
 Due to domestic political differences, Trump felt freer to put pressure on Israel, and in the months of his second term, Israel had achieved all of its major military objectives in Iran, Lebanon, and Gaza.

 Several commenters argued that the timing of the deal was motivated by Trump's desire to win a Nobel Peace Prize.
 The 2025 prize, announced on October 10, 2025, was not awarded to Trump.
 It was awarded to María Corina Machado, a Venezuelan opposition leader, who said she was grateful for what Trump was doing "around the world for peace".
 Machado also stated she believes Trump "absolutely" deserves a Nobel Peace Prize of his own for "incredible events that are taking place currently in the world"; according to CNN, she was "referring to Trump's efforts to broker peace in the Middle East".
 Since January 2025, Trump has expressed his wish to be awarded the prize.
 Political scientist Scott Lucas opined that Trump was "desperate" to obtain the prize because former US president Barack Obama won the 2009 prize.
 Trump justified his qualification for the prize by claiming to have "ended seven wars".
 On October 9, Nina Graeger of Peace Research Institute Oslo argued that Trump had "not yet made a substantial enough contribution to peace to win the prize".
 She stated that it was "too early" to judge if Trump's involvement in the Gaza war would "lead to lasting peace".
 Graeger stated that Trump's withdrawals from international agreements, his proposed acquisition of Greenland, and his "infringements on basic democratic rights" in the US weakened his case.